Shreeansh04/Exam-Proctoring-System/README.md

-AI-powered Exam Proctoring system with an essence of therapist vibes
+AI-powered Exam Proctoring system with head-pose, audio,and emotion detection.